 The QAI hires interns fall, spring, and summer!

-The QAI hires students in a variety of roles, and we are also asked to recommend students with data analysis experience for positions throughout the college.
-All of the students who fill such roles will gather for informal QAI lunch meetings throughout the semester.
-Please contact Casey Pattanayak at email@example.com for any questions.
+The QAI hires students in a variety of roles, and we are also asked to recommend students with statistics and data science experience for positions throughout the college.

 All of these opportunities are paid internships, funded by either the QAI or the supervisor.
-Positions for current and future opportunities are listed below.
-New opportunities will be listed as they arise.
+New opportunities are posted as they arise.
 To keep up to date with opportunities, please join the QAI Announcement Google Group (Wellesley only).

-To apply for future opportunities, please fill out this application form.
+To apply for current opportunities, please fill out the application form.
 Applications will be considered on a rolling basis.

 Teaching Assistants and Tutors: Support is often needed for courses involving statistics and data analysis at all levels.

 Summer Interns for the Quantitative Analysis Institute: Each year we offer two full-time, 10-week positions supporting all of the activities of the QAI, including the QAI Summer Course, online resources, statistical consulting, and applied research collaborations.
 In the past, one intern has focused on supporting the summer course, and the other has focused on the other QAI activities, but the work could be shared in various ways depending on the students’ interests.
 Open to continuing or graduating students.